BharathKumarReddy2103/Azure-Zero-To-Hero/Day-06/Azure VNet Creation.md

 1.Review all the configuration details for your VNet.

-2. Click Create to deploy the Virtual Network.
+2.Click Create to deploy the Virtual Network.

 **Step 9: Validate and Monitor**